exanauts/ExaPF.jl/docs/src/lib/linearsolver.md

 ## Direct solvers

-`ExaPF` wraps UMFPACK (shipped with `SuiteSparse.jl`) on the CPU, and CUSPARSE & cuDSS on CUDA device.
+`ExaPF` wraps UMFPACK (shipped with `SuiteSparse.jl`) on the CPU, CUSPARSE and cuDSS on NVIDIA GPU, and ROCSPARSE on AMD GPU.
+.

 ```@docs
 DirectSolver
-CuDSSSolver
 ```

 ## Iterative solvers